Contractual Boss Immunity

 - You can, however, kill off all but one of the crew, leaving a single gunner manning an easily-blocked laser cannon in a room with no exits, allowing your boarding parties to disable the other systems at your leisure.
 Gets trickier in Hard mode, where said room is connected to the main ship area, allowing said gunner to repair the other systems.

 - The Super Agents in Evil Genius are capable of steamrolling entire hordes of your goons, and what's worse, they cannot be permanently defeated by any amount of conventional firepower or traps.
 They can only be knocked out and imprisoned in a holding cell.
+(And if you do that, torture won't make them talk or break them in the least.)
 With the exception of the British agent John Steele who cannot be permanently defeated at all, all Super Agents must be defeated by completing highly specific optional objectives.
 However, once you succeed at these objectives, the Super Agent is removed from the game and never returns to pester you again.
 For example, the Russian agent Katarina is defeated by forcing her to watch as you mangle her childhood teddy bear, and the Chinese agent Jet Chan is defeated by arranging him to be humiliatingly curbstomped in a rigged sparring match.
 Oh, and that bit about John Steele being unbeatable?
 It's a Red Herring; he can be beaten, but the game itself doesn't specify it.
 You can actually beat him by holding him in prison until the final mission, where you launch him into space on a rocket.

 - In the final mission of StarCraft II: Wings of Liberty Kerrigan only takes up at 10 damage points from any single attack, even a shot from a Wave Motion Gun or a nuclear blast.
 Hence the only way to kill her is, ironically, rush her with a ton of marines.
 And even then she respawns.